At Green Wedding Slices I post various eco-friendly product reviews. Below is how my rating system works…

 - Why should I bother reviewing something if I’m going to do a half-ass job.
 What’s the point?

 - Lastly, I know that some readers choose products based on reviews they read and I never want individuals to use products that are unsafe, or pay more for green products when they don’t need to.
-I use these products; my son uses these products; my friends and family may use these.
+I may use these products.
+My friends and family may use these products.
 I don’t want my own family using questionable products and I don’t want my readers to either.

 How I review products is time consuming, but in order to choose real green products it’s also a necessity.
 Plenty of companies won’t disclose.
 You need to conduct your own research.
 You can use my green product criteria to form your own list if you like.